-Return to work has taken on a new meaning.
+Returning to the office has taken on a new meaning.
 As we return to work, we now reflect that more than a year ago, the World Health Organization declared COVID-19 a global pandemic.
 So, in the years to come, we’ll look back on how the pandemic’s lasting effects have permanently reshaped the workplace and the world at large and how organization’s handled the return to work.

 So what does a return to work look like?
 Right now, the fog of the present obscures what our “new normal” will look like.
 As work becomes increasingly digitally enabled and uncertainty continues, many employers are wondering when or if they should return to the workplace, as well as how exactly to go about the process.

 So, in this article, we’ll cover what employees expect from employers during their return to work, how employers are leveraging the hybrid workforce model, and strategies that organizations should consider implementing while planning a safe return to the workplace.

 The Return to Work: Employer Preparations Versus Employee Expectations

 The pandemic has tested the employee and employer relationship.
 Employers have supported their workforce to an unprecedented degree in ways they hadn’t before and under greater scrutiny.
 Meanwhile, workers have shown incredible resilience and adaptability as they worked to remain productive amidst the challenges of the pandemic.

 Then, the development of vaccines raised confidence in returning to the workplace, but uncertainties remain about how to bring employees back safely.
 As such, employers should develop a return strategy that helps meet their business goals, while also addressing employee expectations and the need for increased flexibility.

 According to PwC’s U.S. Pulse Survey, employees reported that their preferred work arrangements were: